 Click here to see the Discipline Flow Chart

-3—students are given the opportunity to review the incident report before it is sent to the Head Resident.
+1—students are given the opportunity to review the incident report before it is sent to the Head Resident.
 If a student agrees with what is written in the incident report then they select “Option A”.
-If a student disagrees with what is written in the incident report they can select “Option B” at which time they have 72 to submit a written account of the incident to their Head Resident via the Service Desk
+If a student disagrees with what is written in the incident report they can select “Option B” at which time they have 72 hours to submit a written account of the incident to their Head Resident via the Service Desk

 HR = Head Resident